 Red dates or jujube are one of the most popular health food in China.
-Once dried, red dates are wrinkled and changed into maroon colored fruits.
+Once dried, red dates are wrinkled and changed into maroon-colored fruits.
 They are soft on the outside with a sweet smell and moist inside.
-These plump red fruit are called a date because of their similar texture and size to the Middle Eastern brown date.
-They have been regarded as one of the most nutritional ingredient even during the ancient times.
-Chinese people treat red dates not only as a food, but also as a health tonic.
-Moreover, people also enjoys adding red dates to dishes and drinks as sweeteners, reaping their natural health benefits.
+These plump red fruits are called a date because of their similar texture and size to the Middle Eastern brown date.
+They have been regarded as one of the most nutritional ingredients even during ancient times.
+Chinese people treat red dates not only as food but also as a health tonic.
+Moreover, people also enjoy adding red dates to dishes and drinks as sweeteners, reaping their natural health benefits.

 Walnuts are the wrinkly dried, ripe nut that is the fruit of the walnut tree.
-They grow in hard shell, which when opened reveals the brain-like shaped walnut.
+They grow in a hard shell, which when opened reveals the brain-like-shaped walnut.
 They contain vitamin B, vitamin C, vitamin E, as well as minerals such as calcium, iron, magnesium, potassium, sodium, and zinc.
-Like all nuts, walnuts contain hearth-healthy monounsaturated fats, whereas walnuts have higher in omega-3 fatty acids.
+Like all nuts, walnuts contain heart-healthy monounsaturated fats, whereas walnuts have higher omega-3 fatty acids.
 Not only does your body need these fatty acids to function, but they also deliver some big health benefits.

 How to Make Walnuts Stuffed Red Dates